jabet1/Network_Gate_Counter_Server/README.md

     npm install

-Modifiy the config.js file to correspond yours needs :
+Modify the config.js file to fit your needs :

  - Port
  - Password
- - People Maximum in the building (triger alert on phones and logs)
+ - Maximum People in the building (trigger alert on phones and logs)

-You need to restart the server for modification to take effect.
+You need to restart the server for modifications to take effect.
 ## Admin